MKorostoff/1-pixel-wealth/docs/VALUE_OF_MEDICAL_DEBT.md

-### What is the total amount of medical debt held by all Americans combined
+### What is the total amount of medical debt held by all Americans combined?

 *Published April 4, 2021*